 We like this paddle a lot for recreational and competitive play.
 According to the manufacturer “The strong graphite face will provide consistent dinks, lobs, and volleys.”
 And the Rally Graphite claims to be the best pickleball paddle for spin.

-The Rally Graphite has a nice leather-wound handle.
-It’s a professional looking and built paddle.
+The Rally Graphite has a nice leather-wound handle that’s professional looking and well built.

 Moving up in weight at 8.6 oz. and down in price is our 3rd choice – the Upstreet Graphite Pickleball Paddle.
 Upstreet’s polypropylene (PP) honeycomb core is a unique cell structure.
 The core has 3 layout patterns as compared to 2 orientations found in other honeycomb.